cstrnt/docs/introduction.md

 New to Fig?
 Here's an overview of autocomplete and what Fig does: [Getting Started](./Getting Started/getting-started.md).

-Want to install Fig?
-Read through the [Installation Steps](./Getting Started/installation-steps.md).
+To install Fig, read through the [Installation Steps](./Getting Started/installation-steps.md).

 For troubleshooting and usage information, see the [User Manual](./Support/guide.md).

-If you want to contribute and build support for any CLI tool with autocomplete, we recommend you take a look at the [Getting Started with Autocomplete Specs](./Autocomplete/getting-started-with-autocomplete.md).
+If you want to contribute and build support for any CLI tool with autocomplete, we recommend you take a look at the [Getting Started with Autocomplete Specs](./Autocomplete/getting-started).